-Personal Genetics Company to Assemble Online Community of 1,000 Individuals with Rare Blood Cancers to Drive Research on New Online Platform MOUNTAIN VIEW, CA – August 3, 2011 – 23andMe
+Personal Genetics Company to Assemble Online Community of 1,000 Individuals with Rare Blood Cancers to Drive Research on New Online Platform

 web-based platform which is a unique approach to study rare and complex diseases that are difficult to assess using traditional research mechanisms.
 By using the Internet to query and interact with the research cohort, this platform significantly increases the efficiency and reduces the cost of recruiting participants and conducting research.
 The broad reach of the web allows geographically disperse individuals who are not near research centers be part of the program.
 Existing customers of 23andMe, who are not MPN patients, also contribute to this research by participating as healthy controls, a built-in efficiency that lowers the overall cost.
 Currently, more than 76,000 of 23andMe’s 100,000+ customers have consented for their DNA data to be utilized in such research efforts.

 , and 23andMe encourages physicians treating MPN patients to refer them to participate.
 23andMe is also engaging MPN advocacy organizations and web platforms, encouraging their audiences to participate as well.
 The cost of genotyping the MPN participants is fully underwritten and members of the 23andMe MPN community will have access to the exact same data, information, tools, and 23andMe web resources as individuals who have paid the full commercial price with lifetime subscription of $399 for the 23andMe Personal Genome Service®.

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.